Chandrakiran-hj/Competitor_analysis/README.md

-# Competitive Analysis Report Generator
+# AI Agentic- Competitive Analysis

 An AI-powered tool that generates comprehensive competitor analysis reports using OpenAI's Agents SDK.
 The tool provides both Excel and PDF reports with detailed insights about your competitors.